 Costs

 This recommendation may result in some increased town expenses compared with the status quo.
-As noted above, CPA funding that has been appropriated for dredging the pond and other improvements could be applied for and granted to help pay for pond management in the name of recreation enhancement.
+As noted above, CPA funding that has been appropriated for dredging and restoration of the pond and other improvements could be applied for and granted to help pay for pond management in the name of recreation enhancement.
 Estimated costs from the Task Force’s “Alternatives Under Consideration” report are reported in Appendix F below.
 The cost figures represent the Task Force’s current best estimates of additional annual and one-time costs, fees, and staff time, based on discussions with National Resource Division and state agency staff.
 Because much of the financial cost information was compiled based on estimates from town staff, not through a formal/vetted budgeting process, these data should be understood as rough estimates only.

 Ideas Considered but Not Recommended